Skip to content

 Leave your individuality outside as well

 We understand that (almost) everyone has a need to express themselves, to be unique, and that's great, just leave it out of your code.
-There's no place for in there.
+There's no place for it in there.